Make-Ahead Mashed Potatoes

 How to Prepare Make-Ahead Mashed Potatoes

 This simple method for make-ahead mashed potatoes delivers perfect results, every time.
-Let’s take a look at the steps:
+Below are a few tips, scroll down to the printable recipe card for full instructions!

-• Beat with a Mixer (Optional Step).
-For extra smooth mashed potatoes, use a hand mixer to beat the potatoes on high speed for 1 or 2 minutes, until they are light and fluffy.
+For extra smooth mashed potatoes, use a hand mixer.
+Beat the potatoes on high speed for 1 or 2 minutes, until they are light and fluffy.
 If you prefer more texture to your dish, you can skip this step.

-• For Cheesy Potatoes: Add 1 cup of your favorite shredded cheese.
-The cheese can be mixed directly into the potatoes with the other ingredients, or sprinkled over the top about 10 minutes before they are finished baking.
+• For Cheesy Potatoes: Add 1 cup of your favorite shredded cheese, like cheddar or parmesan.
+Mix it directly into the potatoes or sprinkle it over the top about 10 minutes before they finish baking.

 • Slow Cooker Option: Prepare the potatoes according to the recipe, but do not spread them in a baking dish.
 Instead, place them in the crockpot on warm for several hours, until ready to serve.
 If the potatoes get dry then stir in a little additional half-and-half to moisten them.